Uzoagwa/Bethel-/README.md

 AltSchool Badge Website Badge Linkedin Badge Twitter Badge

 I'm a cloud Engineer, Technical Operator with COCA-COLA (NIGERIAN BOTTLING COMPANY).
 I am also a full time student.
+I'm very passionate about sharing knowledge, documentation, could engineering and i am also open to leaning and sharing good ideas. also, very fun to work with.

 Here's a quick summary about me: